 Chinese Academy of Medical Sciences Oxford Institute is China’s first medical sciences institute in the UK hosted by University of Oxford, a collaboration between the Chinese Academy of Medical Sciences (CAMS) and the University.
-The new institute builds on the CAMS Oxford International Centre for Translational Immunology (CTI), established in 2013 under the direction of our esteemed colleague Professor Xuetao Cao, and will expand and develop existing successful collaborations between the two organisations and countries.
-Combining the strengths of both partners – with Oxford offering a world-class environment and training, and China exceptional researchers and vision - the Institute will deliver outstanding science and help to develop innovative medicines to tackle infectious diseases and cancer.
+The institute builds on the CAMS Oxford International Centre for Translational Immunology (CTI), established in 2013 under the direction of our esteemed colleagues Professor Xuetao Cao from China and Professor Tao Dong from Oxford University, and will expand and develop existing successful collaborations between the two organisations and countries.
+Combining the strengths of both partners - the Institute will deliver outstanding science and help to develop innovative medicines to tackle infectious diseases and cancer.

 The existing CTI was established after researchers in the Medical Sciences Division at Oxford and collaborators in China recognised the potential for exchange of ideas and resources in the field of human immunology.
 The CTI offers many opportunities for co-operation and exchange, including Oxford-based DPhil scholarships for outstanding students from China and seed funding for research projects.
 Since the establishment of the CTI, senior representatives from the partner institutions have worked to strengthen the collaboration, culminating in 2016 in a new Institute proposed by Ms Bin Li, Chairman of Health and family planning China and Professor Louise Richardson, Vice Chancellor of the University of Oxford.
 The President of CAMS and the Medical Sciences Division in Oxford subsequently signed a letter of intent in December 2016.
 In December 2017, Professor Xuetao Cao and Professor Bell signed the official agreement cementing the establishment of the Institute witnessed by Madam Liu during her visit to Oxford in December 2017.